Kalindro/luxmed-appointments-hunter/README.md

 https://github.com/pawliczka/LuxmedSniper
 https://github.com/m-grzesiak/yalma

 Mainly done to accomplish the same things as their projects but to train my skills in more Pythonic & OOP ways.
 And to use dataframes.
 I love dataframes.
-It lacks a lot of useful safeguard functions, for now made mainly for me, not friendly to external users.
 ___

 To use it, create `config.yaml` based on the `config_template.yaml` with your details and run the `luxmed_runner`.
 You shall use polish letters/alphabet for names, capitalization doesn't matter. `doctor_name` and `clinic_name` are optional - to dial in the search (they can be left empty).

+The name of service, city, doctor should be a string, as visible in the phone app.
+To help, the bot saves list of cities and services to text files on the first run.
 ___

 Please be advised that running too many queries against LuxMed API may result in locking your LuxMed account.